DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/02 Create an HtmlEditor.md

 ##### Vue

-The HtmlEditor uses the <a href="https://github.com/DevExpress/devextreme-quill/#--devextreme-quill" target="_blank">DevExtreme Quill</a> library.
+The HTML Editor uses the <a href="https://github.com/DevExpress/devextreme-quill/#--devextreme-quill" target="_blank">DevExtreme Quill</a> library.
 This library is installed automatically when you [add DevExtreme to your application](/concepts/55%20Vue%20Components/05%20Add%20DevExtreme%20to%20a%20Vue%20Application/00%20Add%20DevExtreme%20to%20a%20Vue%20Application.md '/Documentation/Guide/Vue_Components/Add_DevExtreme_to_a_Vue_Application/').
-To create an HtmlEditor on your page, use the following code:
+To create an HTML Editor on your page, use the following code:

     <!-- tab: App.vue -->
     <template>